papit-fr/fsma/README.md

 ### So can we compute only the smaller number modulus to be faster?

-Yes, using the square and multiply modular exponentiation algorithm and storing the last modulus.
-If the current one is equal to 0, the computation can stop, and the algorithm can return 0.
-There is no point in multiplying or squaring (just a particular case of multiplying) again the modulus will be 0 anyway.
+Yes, using the square and multiply modular exponentiation algorithm, if the current one is equal to 0, the computation can stop, and the algorithm can return 0.
+There is no point in multiplying or squaring (just a particular multiplication) again, the modulus will be 0 anyway.

 ## Python implementation